rancher/docs/content/rancher/v2.6/en/installation/resources/upgrading-cert-manager/_index.md

 1. Explain the cert-manager API changes and link to cert-manager's official documentation for migrating your data

 > **Important:**
-> If you are currently running the cert-manager whose version is older than v0.11, and want to upgrade both Rancher and cert-manager to a newer version, you need to reinstall both of them:
+> If you are currently running the cert-manager whose version is 1.5 or below, and want to upgrade both Rancher and cert-manager to a new version (1.6+ in the case of cert-manager), then you need to re-install both Rancher and cert-manager due to the API change in cert-manager 1.6.
+This will also be necessary if you are upgrading from a version of cert manager below 0.11 to a version of cert-manager above 0.11.
+Follow the steps below:

 > 1. Take a one-time snapshot of your Kubernetes cluster running Rancher server
 > 2. Uninstall Rancher, cert-manager, and the CustomResourceDefinition for cert-manager